Skip to content

 I kept refining it.
 Through years of consulting, product management, and building companies.
 Every role taught me something new about how humans do their best work — and what breaks them.
 Every lesson went back into the system.

-Two decades of obsession later, the system materialized into Particle.
+Years of refining it later, the system became Particle.
 Not a timer with a philosophy bolted on.
 A philosophy that finally became software.

 The Approach